 The free and open source torrent client qBittorrent 5.0 unleashes a torrent of new features.
 The open-source torrent client qBittorrent has rolled out version 5.0, packed with powerful new capabilities and refinements.
 This major release overhauls the codebase, drops legacy tech, and introduces a wealth of user-requested features.
 Let’s dive into the highlights: qBittorrent 5.0:… […]

-DXVK 2.6 Vulkan-based implementation of D3D9, D3D10, and D3D11 for Linux / Wine is now available for download with improvements for several games.
-The post DXVK 2.6 Adds NVIDIA Reflex Support, Improvements for Many Games appeared first on 9to5Linux – do not reproduce this article without permission.
-This RSS feed is intended for readers, not […]

-IPFire 2.29 Core Update 192 open-source hardened Linux firewall is now available for download with Linux kernel 6.12 LTS and other changes.
+4MLinux 48.0 Linux distribution is now available for download with Linux kernel 6.12 LTS and support for new apps.
 Here’s what’s new!
-The post IPFire Hardened Linux Firewall Distro Is Now Powered by Linux Kernel 6.12 LTS appeared first on 9to5Linux – do not reproduce this article without permission.
-This RSS feed […]
+The post 4MLinux 48.0 Is Now Available for Download, Powered by Linux Kernel 6.12 LTS appeared first on 9to5Linux – do not reproduce this article without permission.
+This RSS feed is intended for […]

+qBittorrent 5.1 open-source BitTorrent client is now available for download as a major update that introduces several new features and improvements.
+Here's what's new!
+The post qBittorrent 5.1 Open-Source BitTorrent Client Released as a Major Update appeared first on 9to5Linux – do not reproduce this article without permission.
+This RSS feed is intended for readers, […]

-Audacity 3.7.2 open-source digital audio editor and recording software is now available for download with improvements for Linux and various bug fixes.
-Here’s what’s changed!
-The post Audacity 3.7.2 Improves the Linux AppImage Bundle for Ubuntu 22.04 LTS appeared first on 9to5Linux – do not reproduce this article without permission.
-This RSS feed is intended […]
+Mozilla Firefox 138 opne-source web browser is now available for download with various new features and improvements.
+Here's what's new!
+The post Mozilla Firefox 138 Is Now Available for Download, Here’s What’s New appeared first on 9to5Linux – do not reproduce this article without permission.
+This RSS feed is intended for readers, not scrapers.

 Upp till 80 Gbps drift, med en ny fysisk lagerarkitektur baserad på PAM3-signal kodning, över befintliga 40 Gbps USB Type-C passiva kablar och nydefinierade 80 GbpsUSB Type-C aktiva kablar. -Valfritt för vissa applikationer, som att köra USB4-baserad med mycket hög prestanda skärmar kan USB Type-C-signalgränssnittet konfigureras asymmetriskt för att leverera till 120 Gbps i en…